yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 }
 ```

-At first sight, it may seem to be having no effect, but it actually allows you to use the variable `myObject` to imply the initial execution function object safely without being concerned about `this` maybe turning into other stuff in the code after.
+At first sight, it may seem to have no effect, but it actually allows you to use the variable `myObject` to imply the initial execution function object safely without being concerned about `this` maybe turning into other stuff in the code after.

 ## Operator

-`=` is assigning operator, `a = 12` means to assign“12” to the variable `a`.
+`=` is the assigning operator, `a = 12` means to assign“12” to the variable `a`.

 If you need to compare two values, you can use `==`, for example, `a == 12`.